fltt/make4java/README.md

 > manage pathnames containing whitespaces and "special characters" in
 > them (see the `Autoconf` info page for a complete list).
 > So, if your project files or your tools contain special characters in
-> their name, expect troubles.
+> their names, expect troubles.
 > A simple fix is to create symbolic links -- without special characters
 > in their pathnames -- to those files and/or tools and give `configure`
 > the names of the symbolic links.